 If your thermostat is mounted on a Nest Stand, you can also move your thermostat closer to your router.

 5. Restart your router

-Restarting your router will reset your internet connection.
+When you restart your router, it will reset your internet connection.
 You should also restart any Wi-Fi range extenders or repeaters.

-Your modem and router will restart.
-Wait a couple of minutes or until you see steady power and connection lights.
-You may also see a quickly flashing data light.
+- Your modem and router will restart.
+Wait a couple of minutes or until you get steady power and connection lights.
+You may also get a quickly flashing data light.

 Note: Every router is different.
 You may need to consult your router’s user manual for specific instructions on how to restart your router.

 Once your router finishes restarting, test the Wi-Fi connection with a computer or phone (make sure that cellular data is switched off).
-Then try adding your Nest thermostat to the Nest app again.
+Then try to add your Nest thermostat to the Nest app again.

 Reset your thermostat and mobile device

 Reset your thermostat to defaults.
 For more information and instructions on resetting your thermostat, go to How to reset the Nest thermostat and remove all your personal settings.